 A user that is not an administrator can be granted certain administrator rights without being a full-featured administrator user.
 You can add such permissions under the Permissions section.

 Credit Officers have the option of having clients and groups assigned to them, this relationship allows for better reporting and client management.

-For more information on Mambu's APIs and creating API users, please see the relevant developer guide article API & Apps Authentication
+For more information on Mambu's APIs and creating API users, please see the relevant developer guide article API & Apps Authentication.

 In most cases user permissions will be applied with a User Role, which can be assigned to the user to automatically apply the User Role permissions.
 If needed, individual permissions can be manually set for an individual user.
-To do so click on permissions > check the boxes next to the permissions that apply or click > Save Changes.

 Username and password

 This is the information the new user will need to login to Mambu.
 Usernames are short identifiers that can be an abbreviation of the user's name, for instance.